-As described in the directors report under the section "risk factors" on page 23-25 development of pharmaceuticals is a risk filled and time-consuming process.
-Furthermore, the section entitled "Important estimates and assessments" on page 49 shows that intangible assets are associated with assessments and estimates of the future.
-How the assessment was made is disclosed in note 12 on page 57.
+As described in the directors report under the section "risk factors" on page 25-26 development of pharmaceuticals is a risk filled and time-consuming process.
+Furthermore, the section entitled "Significant estimates and judgments" on page 47 shows that intangible assets are associated with assessments and estimates of the future.
+How the assessment was made is disclosed in note 12 on page 54.
 Since the 2019 Annual General Meeting, activities related to research and development are monitored by the Board and the company's management team.